There are several useful student websites & apps to know from. Each has its own benefits and drawbacks.

-Faspe is an EDU portal site that provides answer keys for free.
+AnswerKeyFinder is an EDU portal site that provides answer keys online for free.
 They are also one of our competitors since we(CaliforniaTomorrow) also provide free answer keys for different eLearning courses.
-So, Faspe can be considered if a student wishes to get any answers other than paying for sites like CourseHero to get them.
+So, AnswerKeyFinder can be considered if a student wishes to get any answers other than paying for sites like CourseHero, Chegg to get them.

 College Confidential is one of the most popular student portals in North America with over 2 million posts from thousands of users looking for answers or advice about colleges.
 This site features reviews on professors, college rankings, SAT scores required by certain schools amongst many other topics related to studying and attending college.